Find a Lender-Approved Local Conveyancer in Eastbourne

 • Mccarthy Webb Ltd, Wish Mews, 21 Wish Road, Eastbourne, East Sussex, BN21 4NX

-• Ordering Eastbourne property searches with respect to the title
+• Ordering Eastbourne property searches for the property

-• Assessing draft contract and other papers received from the owner’s property lawyer
+• Reviewing draft contract pack and other papers supplied by the vendor’s property lawyer

 • Agreeing the wording of the purchase agreement